 Step 3: Removing hose

-This should be self explanatory but I found it easier to place the bottle on the ground and then removing the hose.
-The fluid trapped inside the hose will flow down into the bottle.
-This is the less messy route to removing the hose.
+To remove the hose, place the bottle on the ground.
+The fluid trapped inside the hose will flow down into the bottle, making it a less messy process.

 thx